ACT, Inc. has been selected as the college admissions exam vendor for 2020-2021, and can be renewed for an additional two years.

 Test Preparation

 ACT provides free resources to all students, parents, teachers, principals, and other educators.
 These resources are housed within ACT's Test Preparation website and additional resources are available via individual student MyACT accounts that are created prior to the test administration window.
-Students can access MyACT via any computer, tablet, Chromebook, or even their smartphones.
+Students can access MyACT via computer, tablet, Chromebook, or smartphone.

 Accommodations